-The toilet paper startup backed by Marc Benioff, Dara Khosrowshahi, and Robert Downey Jr. now sells paper towels – TechCrunch
+The toilet paper startup backed by Marc Benioff, Dara Khosrowshahi and Robert Downey Jr. now sells paper towels – TechCrunch

 That’s why wiping out forested paper can be a real boon in the climate fight.

-“The lion’s share of usage is number one is toilet paper and number two is paper towels, after that the size of the market really really shrinks.
+“The lion’s share of usage number one is toilet paper and number two is paper towels, after that the size of the market really really shrinks.
 We’re going to be continuing on the paper space,” said Fritsch.

-The company’s next act will be working with businesses like restaurants, hotels, and even stadiums and arenas to make the swithc.
+The company’s next act will be working with businesses like restaurants, hotels, and even stadiums and arenas to make the switch.

 “We launched the company as a B2B company.
 We were working with WeWork and restaurants and the market — if you look at where our paper products were being used,” Fritsch said.
 “So another big focus will be building products for our commercial customers where there’s higher capacity.”